 - To agree, within the PDRN, key innovations or improvements in measurement which are expected to improve the resilience and reinforce the ecosystem services of HNCV agroforestry systems in Europe.(See report here)

 - To agree and implement, with the PDRN, an experimental protocol (see report here) to develop and test the proposed innovations at existing experimental facilities and through on-farm experiments, and to then analyse and interpret the results, with close involvement of the PDRN (see initial report here).
 A final deliverable describing the lessons learnt across the PDRN and a report describing some of the dissemination activity is available here.

-- To provide and promote guidelines on how farmers and policy makers can improve the resilience of extensive agroforestry systems in Europe (working with WP8 and WP9).
+- To provide and promote guidelines on how farmers can improve the resilience of extensive agroforestry systems in Europe (see report with innovation leaflets here).